readysettech/docs-old/docs/reference/query-support.md

 - `MAX(expr)`
 - `MIN(expr)`
 - `GROUP_CONCAT(expr SEPARATOR str_val)`
-    - ReadySet does not support the `ORDER BY` clause in the `GROUP_CONCAT` aggregate function, and requires the specification of a SEPARATOR (unlike MySQL, where the SEPARATOR is optional)
+    - ReadySet does not support the `ORDER BY` clause in the `GROUP_CONCAT` aggregate function, and requires the specification of a SEPARATOR (unlike MySQL, where the `SEPARATOR` is optional).

 Similar to many SQL databases, ReadySet requires all columns in the `SELECT` clause or `ORDER BY` list that aren't in an aggregate function to be explicitly listed in the `GROUP BY` clause.
 This corresponds to the MySQL `ONLY_FULL_GROUP_BY` SQL mode.